covalentcareers/code-challenge/README.md

   * Is leveraging web technologies.
   * Is deployed and hosted somewhere.

-## Writing a project README

-Regardless of whether it's your own code, or our coding challenge, write your README as if it was for a production service.
-Include the following items:

-* Description of the problem and solution.
-* Whether the solution focuses on back-end, front-end, or if it's full-stack.
-* Any relevant installation or demo instructions, including usage examples.
-* The reasoning behind your technical choices, including architectural decisions.
-* Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
-* Link to the hosted application (where applicable).

 ## How we review your code

 Your application will be reviewed by two engineers.